abinit/abinit/doc/tutorial/eph_intro.md

-Roughly speaking, an explicit computation of phonons with a 90×90×90 $\qq$-mesh in Si requires around 20000 × 3 × [[natom]] DFPT calculations so you can easily get an idea of the cost of a fully ab-initio evaluation of the e-ph matrix elements for all these wavevectors.
+Roughly speaking, an explicit computation of phonons with a 90×90×90 $\qq$-mesh in Si requires around 20000 × 3 × [[natom]] DFPT calculations so you can easily get an idea of the cost of a fully ab-initio evaluation of the e-ph matrix elements for all these $\qq$-points.

 The EPH code bypasses this bottleneck by **interpolating the DFPT potentials** in $\qq$-space while Bloch states are computed non-self-consistently on arbitrarily dense $\kk$-meshes.
 As a net result, the three problems (electrons, phonons and electron-phonon) are now **partly decoupled** and can be converged separately.
-Keep in mind, however, that the fact that one can easily densify the sampling in the EPH code does not mean one can use under-converged values for the GS/DFPT part.
+Keep in mind, however, that the fact that one can easily densify the $\qq$-sampling in the EPH code does not mean one can use under-converged values for the GS/DFPT part.
 Indeed, the quality of the ingredients used for the interpolation depends on the initial $\kk$- and $\qq$-meshes.
+The take-home message is that one should always converge carefully both electronic and vibrational properties before moving to EPH computations.

 For further information about the difference between EPH and ANADDB, see also [[cite:Gonze2019]].
 Further details about the EPH implementation are available in [[cite:Brunin2020]].